 If you would like to speak to the FOAC president regarding a gift, please contact Noel Thompson using the message form, email address, or phone numbers on the Contact page.

 Gifts of all sizes are needed and appreciated.
 We hope that all our parents, grandparents, alumni, alumni parents, and friends will make Aiglon an annual philanthropic priority.

 Your Gifts At Work

-Tatiana G., Le Cerf, Slovakian: “Studying at Aiglon has allowed me to flourish in academics and explore nature’s beauty through expeditions and cultural trips, thus setting my path for the future.
-The people are what make Aiglon different from anywhere else, the friends you make and the experiences you have with them have shaped my personality and contributed to making me who I am today.
+Tatiana G., Le Cerf, Slovakian: “Studying at Aiglon has allowed me to flourish in academics and explore nature’s beauty through expeditions and cultural trips, setting a path for my future.
+The people are what make Aiglon different from anywhere else; the friends you make and the experiences you have with them have shaped my personality and contributed to making me who I am today.
 The school's generosity has inspired me to help others and give back to the community.
 I hope one day I will be able to help other students achieve their goals just as others have helped me.”

 In case you haven't heard...

 - Aiglon alum Michel Gill departed the Netflix series House of Cards and is now appearing regularly in the USA Network's popular drama Mr. Robot.

 - Alumna Patricia Gucci ('76–'80) has written a book about her family and the tumultuous history of one of the world's most iconic fashion houses.
 In The Name Of Gucci: A Memoir is now available in bookstores and online.

 - Alumna Liz Stevenson (currently at Stanford) competed in World Cup skiing during the 2014–'15 season, placing 19th overall in the final ski cross standings.